jamesgregorystewart/LeetCode/notes/algos/tries.md

 - finding all keys with a common prefix
 - enumerating a dataset of strings in lexicographical order

-Tries have an additional benefit of not having collisions, and thus not having a worst case time complexity break down to a linearhythmic figure, but instead is maxed at m, the length of the key.
+Tries have an additional benefit of not having collisions, and thus not having a worst case time complexity break down to a linear-rhythmic figure, but instead is maxed at m, the length of the key.
 Search for a key in a balanced tree is O(mlogn)

 A Trie will consist of nodes (or defaultdictionaries as we will see in our python solution) that point to children, and there is a terminal indicator which offers insight to where words are.